Demystifying Prompts in Language Models via Perplexity Estimation: Conclusion

 \section{Conclusion}

-We investigate the reasons why some prompts perform better than others despite appearing similar to the human users of LMs.
+We investigate the phenomenon where some prompts perform better than others despite appearing similar to the human users of LMs.
 Specifically, we hypothesize that the perplexity of a prompt under a given LM is closely tied to its task performance.
-We test this theory on a large number of tasks and autoregressive language models, and the resulting correlation study validates our hypothesis.
+We test this theory on a large number of tasks and autoregressive LMs, and the resulting correlation study validates our hypothesis.
 Further analysis of this relationship demonstrates that the best prompts differ across models, highlighting the importance of model-specific analysis, and that the underlying structure of the relationship between perplexity and performance varies across tasks.

 In light of these findings, we then propose a method, \textsc{SPELL}, to help users find well-performing prompts for new tasks.
-Empirical validation of the proposed procedure shows that \textsc{SPELL} improves performance by an average of 1.8 (3.6) accuracy points with OPT (Bloom) over manual prompts, and is less variable.
+Empirical validation of the proposed procedure shows that \textsc{SPELL} generates effective prompts with low variability in performance, and produces small gains of 1.8 (2.3) accuracy points with OPT (Bloom) over manual prompts.
 We therefore conclude that \textsc{SPELL} provides a general and interpretable approach for applying LMs to new tasks while requiring minimal human effort, and no labels.